-The Wendell Johnson Speech and Hearing Clinic is committed to providing complete hearing care for you and your family.
-We offer comprehensive hearing evaluations and management of hearing loss for all ages.
 Our patients, as well as their family members, are an important part of our evaluation process.
 Communication assessments are balanced between our objective hearing test results and your identified concerns.
 Recommendations for care will be discussed and opportunities to obtain additional services can be arranged through our clinic.
 If there is an indication for medical treatment, appropriate referrals are made to a physician as necessary.

 Hearing evaluations

-Standard Diagnostic Hearing Evaluation: to prepare for a typical hearing evaluation, watch the video created by graduate student clinician Erin Kaufmann on the Access Audiology website.
+Standard diagnostic hearing evaluation: To prepare for a typical hearing evaluation, watch the video created by graduate student clinician Erin Kaufmann on the Access Audiology website.

 • Case history